easykemistry

 It is formed from the decomposition and compression of organic matter, like dead plants and animals, over thousands of years and is usually found in deep underground deposits.

-It is extracted from these underground deposits (reservoirs) by drilling pipes into the reservoirs. it then separate and purified into its various components by fractional distillation.
+It is extracted from these underground deposits (reservoirs) by drilling pipes into the reservoirs.
+It is then separated and purified into its various components by fractional distillation.

 Uses